 As many of you know, it isn't always hunger that causes you to reach for your favorite foods.
-Our moods and emotions can play a big role in how we view food and in how well we are able to stick to a healthy eating plan.
+Your moods and emotions can play a big role in how you view food and in how well you are able to stick to a healthy eating plan.

 Depression, loneliness, or simply being exhausted by a hectic daily schedule or too many responsibilities can set off emotional eating.
 Many people eat to fill a void or use food to keep themselves company.
 Some look to food as a distraction from a traumatic experience, such as the loss of a job, a death, or a breakup.
 Still others tend to overeat or go for junk food when they are happy.
 But most who succumb to emotional eating find that it can't be traced to one specific cause — it's simply a well-established pattern to fall back on food when needing comfort or deciding to celebrate.

 The good news is that you don’t have to fall prey to this behavioral trap.
 There are better ways to deal with emotions, and it's much healthier to face up to your feelings than to bury them under a mountain of food.
 Furthermore, finding a different way to respond to your emotions will give you a positive plan of action when your triggers do arise.

 Here are some helpful ways to prevent your emotions from getting in the way of your weight-loss goals: